cj-wang/mean-start/README.md

 ## Running unit tests

-Run `npm test` to execute the unit tests for both the Angular app and the server APIs concurrently.
+Run `npm test` to execute the unit tests for both the Angular app and the server app concurrently.
-You can also run `npm run test-ng` or `npm run test-api` to test the Angular app or the server APIs separately.
+You can also run `npm run test-ng` or `npm run test-server` to test the Angular app or the server app separately.

+## Running server API integration tests

+Run `npm run test-api` to execute the server API integration tests.

+API integration test files must be named as `*.api.spec.ts` to be separated from unit test files.

 ## Running end-to-end tests